I will legitimately eat anything that has blue cheese in it. Or on it. Or around it. Even salad. And you know I hate salad.

 This is kind of a two part recipe, as you'll be cooking the onions and steak separately.
 You can cook the onions first and then start the steak if you'd like.
 A little extra time over heat won't kill the onions!
 You can also make them simultaneously if you're good at that kind of multitasking wizardry.
 Or, if you're like me, you can have your spouse (or roommate, or mom, or sibling, or random person) make the steak while you make the onions.
 Teamwork makes the dreamwork!

 Begin by slicing one large vidalia (or yellow) onion into thin slices and heating a large skillet over high heat.
-Melt 4 Tbsp of butter into skillet then toss in onions.
+Melt 4 tablespoon of butter into skillet then toss in onions.
 Cook until translucent, about 10 minutes.

 Reduce heat to a simmer and add in 1 C of heavy cream.
 Allow mixture to simmer until cream is reduced in half, about 5 minutes.